psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 Had they stopped here it might have been borne.
 But the squeaking and shrieking, the hurrying and scurrying, so that you could neither hear yourself speak nor get a wink of good honest sleep the livelong night !
 Not to mention that, Mamma must needs sit up, and keep watch and ward over baby's cradle, or there'd have been a big ugly rat running across the poor little fellow's face, and doing who knows what mischief.

-Why didn't the good people of the town have cats ?
+Why didn't the good people of the town have cats?
 Well they did, and there was a fair stand-up fight, but in the end the rats were too many, and the pussies were regularly driven from the field.
-Poison, I hear you say ?
+Poison, I hear you say?
 Why, they poisoned so many that it fairly bred a plague.
 Ratcatchers !
 Why there wasn't a ratcatcher from John o' Groats' House to the Land's End that hadn't tried his luck.
 But do what they might, cats or poison, terrier or traps, there seemed to be more rats than ever, and every day a fresh rat was cocking his tail or pricking his whiskers.

 The Mayor and the town council were at their wits' end.
 As they were sitting one day in the town hall racking their poor brains, and bewailing their hard fate, who should run in but the town beadle. " Please your Honour," says he, "here is a very queer fellow come to town.
 I don't rightly know what to make of him."
 "Show him in," said the Mayor, and in he stept.
 A queer fellow, truly.
 For there wasn't a colour of the rainbow but you might find it in some corner of his dress, and he was tall and thin, and had keen piercing eyes.

 "I'm called the Pied Piper," he began.
-"And pray what might you be willing to pay me, if I rid you of every single rat in Franchville ? "
+"And pray what might you be willing to pay me, if I rid you of every single rat in Franchville?"

 Well, much as they feared the rats, they feared parting with their money more, and fain would they have higgled and haggled.
 But the Piper was not a man to stand nonsense, and the upshot was that fifty pounds were promised him (and it meant a lot of money in those old days) as soon as not a rat was left to squeak or scurry in Franchville.